bmorris3/batman/docs/tutorial.rst

 Custom limb darkening
 ---------------------
-``batman`` also supports the definition of custom limb darkening.
-To create a custom limb darkening law, you'll have to write a very wee bit of C code and perform a new installation of ``batman``.
+``robin`` also supports the definition of custom limb darkening.
+To create a custom limb darkening law, you'll have to write a very wee bit of C code and perform a new installation of ``robin``.

-First, download the package from source at https://pypi.python.org/pypi/batman-package/.
+First, download the package from source at https://pypi.python.org/pypi/robin-package/.
 Unpack the files and ``cd`` to the root directory.

 To define your stellar intensity profile, edit the ``intensity`` function in the file ``c_src/_custom_intensity.c``.
 This function returns the intensity at a given radial value, :math:`I(x)`.
 Its arguments are :math:`x` (the normalized radial coordinate; :math:`0\le x \le 1`) and six limb darkening coefficients, :math:`c_1, ..., c_6`.